-You can access our Psychometric online testing suite on PC, Mac, tablets and smart phones.
-If you have difficulties logging in, please contact us on: firstname.lastname@example.org
+You can access our Psychometric online testing suite on PC, Mac, tablets and smart phones via your How2Become account.
+If you have difficulties logging in, please contact us on: [email protected]

-After 30-days we hope you will see just how powerful our testing suite is and you’ll want to stick with us!
+After 14-days we hope you will see just how powerful our testing suite is and you’ll want to stick with us!
 If you do, the testing suite charges automatically at £9.99+vat every 30-days.
-Let us know at anytime before then if you want to opt-out and you won’t pay a penny.
+Let us know at anytime before then if you want to opt-out and you won’t pay a thing.

 No problem.
-All of our customers are protected by our 30-day customer satisfaction guarantee, as we are 100% confident this testing suite will help you.
-However, if you aren’t satisfied with this powerful resource just let us know within the first 29-days and we will cancel your subscription.
+All of our customers are protected by our 14-day customer satisfaction guarantee, as we are 100% confident this testing suite will help you.
+However, if you aren’t satisfied with this powerful resource just let us know within the first 14-days and we will cancel your subscription.
 That way, you’ve got nothing to lose!